 The place is decorated with Jetro’s artwork.
 Random items like ticking clocks, teapots, scribbles, and shoes give the small restaurant a wild, haunting, and whimsical feel.
 Don’t be surprised to find the place charming your worries away.

 Mrs. Graham’s: Quirky and Quaint Cafe

-Yet another foodie destination to charm you, Mrs. Graham’s is a quaint little cafe that specializes on macarons with a delightful twist of quirky and peculiar flavors.
+Yet another foodie destination to charm you, and solidifying the idea of a condo for rent in Quezon is Mrs. Graham’s.
+It’s a quaint little cafe that specializes in macarons with a delightful twist of quirky and peculiar flavors.
 With a decidedly American approach, the macarons they serve are definitely far off the French roots they are known for.
 Some of the flavors they offer are Pancake with Maple Buttercream, Cookie Dough, and Inside-Out S’mores.

 Serving their sweet merienda on colorful mismatched plates, the cafe is a perfect destination for afternoon getaways.

 Maginhawa Food Park: A Haven for Foodies

 A food trip in Quezon City is never complete without visiting Maginhawa Food Park.
 You can only catch it at dinnertime though, so make sure have your visit scheduled accordingly.
 Rest assured the place is worth the trip, with its assortment of food trucks operated by young, passionate foodies.
 Be prepared to be indulgent, as you gorge yourself with gourmet hotdogs at Schmidt’s Gourmet, milkshakes at Starr’s Famous Shakes, French toasts at The Lost Bread, and many more!